Notes to the Consolidated Financial Statements

 |Asset ceiling adjustment||0.0||0.0|

-The following tables show the changes in benefit obligations, plan assets and reimbursement rights from 1 January to 31 December:
+The following tables show the changes in benefit obligations, plan assets, reimbursement rights and the asset ceiling from January 1 to December 31:

 |Plan assets at fair value|